What Is the Birthday Rule for Health Insurance?

 The birthday rule usually comes into play for newborns, when babies are covered by both of their parents' policies.

 The baby’s delivery and childbirth costs are automatically covered by the mother’s insurance policy.
-Insurance companies usually offer automatic coverage for a newborn for the first 30 days, and the parents are responsible for adding a newborn to their insurance immediately after the 30-day period.
+Usually, insurance companies automatically cover newborns for the first 30 days.
+The parents need to add a newborn to their insurance immediately after the 30-day period.

 If the newborn has dual coverage, both policies automatically cover the newborn for the first 30 days, and the birthday rule determines primary and secondary coverage.
 However, the infant’s delivery and standard newborn services are covered by the mother’s insurance.

-Expecting parents with more than one insurance option should review their plans and contact their insurance companies to ask about policy details.
+Expecting parents who can choose different plan options should review their plans and contact their insurance companies to ask about policy details.
 This will help make sure that your baby gets the best coverage possible.

 What can go wrong when the birthday rule decides primary coverage?

-When a child is covered by multiple health insurance policies, you could face high medical costs if the birthday rule decides that the plan with poor coverage is primary.
-In this case, you may want to drop the child from the less generous plan.
+When a child is covered by multiple health insurance policies, you could face high medical costs if the birthday rule makes the plan with poorer coverage primary.
+In this case, you may want to take the child off the less generous plan.

 Parents with dual coverage should also review the plans regularly to make sure the two policies don't overlap too closely.
-Remember, health plans that mostly cover the same services rarely lead to saving money.
+Remember, health plans that mostly cover the same services rarely let you save money.

 Exceptions to the birthday rule